 - Further, charging a battery generator with a solar panel simply takes longer.
 For example, the Goal Zero Yeti 400 connected to a 200W solar panel will need 4-5 hours to charge.

 Specifications and Features of Battery-Powered Generators to Consider

 Before you buy a battery powered generator, here are a few things to consider.

 Power Needs (Wattage)

-Getting enough power from a generator is the primary thing to look for.
-Consumers will need to figure out how much energy (in total watts) their gadgets and appliances need to work and to purchase a generator that can produce it.
+Getting enough power to keep from a generator is the primary thing to look for.
+Consumers will need to figure out how much energy (in total watts) their gadgets and household appliances need to work and to purchase a generator that can produce it.